compcor/HackAI_230684/HackAI_230684/readme.md

 Note - Internet connectivity is required

-Step 1 - Clone the repository
+Step 1 - Clone the repository or Download zip file in a folder

 Step 2 - Change the api